 This is a rare but fairly well-documented problem as asked on message boards and in blog comments with little in the way of a fix.
 It seems most common after performing an operating system upgrade, in particular the leap from 10.09 (Mavericks) to 10.10 (Yosemite).

 First try installing any updates available to you.
-If you still encounter no devices in your Mac’s Sound preferences, you should probably back everything up with Time Machine and reinstall Mac OS X, then restore from the backup you made.
+If you still encounter no devices in your Mac’s Sound preferences, you should probably back everything up with Time Machine and restore your Mac to factory settings, then restore from the backup you made.